 200% of Poverty Level

 Persons in Family Income

-1 \$23,760
+1 \$24,120

-2 32,040
+2 \$32,480

-3 40,320
+3 \$40,840

-4 48,600
+4 \$49,200

-5 56,880
+5 \$57,560

-6 65,160
+6 \$65,920

-7 73,460
+7 \$74,280

-8 81,780
+8 \$82,640

-For family units with more than 8 members, add \$8,320 for each additional person.
+For family units with more than 8 members, add \$8,360 for each additional person.

-Poverty Level Source: Federal Register Volume 81, Number 15 (Monday, January 25, 2016), Pages 4036-4037
+Poverty Level Source: Federal Register Volume 82, Number 19 (Tuesday, January 31, 2017), Pages 8831-8832

 Provider should have written policies and procedures for how financial and clinical eligibility are determined and verified.
 In accordance with the provider's policies and procedures, written documentation of financial and clinical eligibility determination and verification should be contained in the individual's record.
 When a provider determines the consumer no longer meets eligibility to be a DMHA Supported Consumer due to adjusted family income/family size, the provider will update the DMHA Supported Consumer Status to reflect that the consumer is "Not a DMHA Supported Consumer."
 In accordance with 440 IAC 4.1, the provider should continue to provide services to the consumer as appropriate.
-In the event that the consumer's eligibility status changes in the future, update the Episode Status to reflect that the consumer is a DMHA Supported Consumer for more than 90 days that providers close the episodes.
+In the event that the consumer's eligibility status changes in the future, update the Episode Status to reflect that the consumer is a DMHA Supported Consumer.
+DMHA recommends that if the consumer is not going to be a DMHA Supported Consumer for more than 90 days that providers close the episodes.